EduardGomezEscandell/Text-Compression-Huffman/README.md

 - Each characters' code is its adress in the tree.
 - More frequent characters are higher up in the tree, therefore have shorter codes.

 In ASCII each letter takes 8 bits.
 Once encoded, the most frequent characters take 4 bits while the least ones take 27.
 Note that most of the latter will be control characters that seldom, if ever, appear.
-The set of characters can be restricted to make it more efficient.
-The tree can be constructed on a per-file basis or use generic precompiled values, e.g. the optimal for the english language.

-## Progress report
+## Features
-So far the program:
-- Reads a file and counts the frequency of each ASCII character
-- Builds a huffmann tree
+The program can:
-- Encodes a text and stores it together with the tree
+- Encode a text and store it together with the tree
-- Reads the encoded file and recovers the original text
+- Reads the encoded file and recover the original text
 - Store tree and data separately, and recover it later.

-The program doesn't yet:
-- Encode multiple files with the same tree.
-- Use a snippet of text to build the tree instead of the whole text.
-- Allow for non-ASCII characters.

 ## Results
 Here is the result of running the test: